berstend/node-safe/readme.md

 The main reason why running Node.js code is so risky is the complete lack of restrictions, any npm package (or any of it's often hundreds of nested dependencies from a multitude of developers) has:

 - unrestricted file system access
-  - reading files can be used to steal your SSH keys, Bitcoin wallet, grab your 1Password archive or personal photos
+  - reading files can be used to steal your SSH keys, Bitcoin wallet, grab your 1Password archive or photos
-  - writing files can be used to encrypt or destroy important data or in the worst case install persistent rootkits
+  - writing files can be used to encrypt or destroy important data or in the worst case install rootkits
 - unrestricted networking
-  - which makes it easy for bad code to phone home, fetch malware or upload your private data to a remote server
+  - which makes it easy for bad code to phone home, fetch malware or upload your private data to a server
 - unrestricted process spawning
   - is often used as an attack vector to bypass firewalls, execute malware payload or modify system settings

-The question arises why we allow our code to run with all these permissions, when in most cases they're not needed.
+The question arises why we allow our code to run with all these permissions, when most often they're not needed.

 ### Sandboxing to the rescue